joejag/techblog/_posts/2015-09-16-a-chance-to-confer.md

 <img width="100%" src="{{ site.url }}/assets/2015/kicking_back.jpg" />

-The picture above was taken minutes before the end of the conference.
+The picture above came minutes before the end of the conference.
-We had just ran our first ever conference, using a brand new format.
+We had ran our first ever conference, using a brand new format.
 And it worked.
 Well I thought so, [Gary](https://twitter.com/garyfleming) looks unsure.

 I like the challenge of improving the conference format, and figuring out how to run a diverse conference where I live.

 I'll see you all next year.
 If you're willing to share your thoughts.